General contractor: United States and Asia usage

-In the United States and Asia, the terms general contractor (or simply "contractor"), prime contractor and main contractor are often interchangeable when referring to small local companies that perform residential work.
-These companies are represented by trade organizations such as the NAHB.
+In the United States and Asia, the terms general contractor (or simply contractor), prime contractor, and main contractor are often used interchangeably when referring to small local companies that perform residential work.
+These companies are represented by trade organizations such as the National Association of Home Builders.

+In the United States, a contractor may be a sole proprietor managing a project and performing labor or carpentry work, have a small staff, or may be a very large company managing billion dollar projects.
+Some builders build new homes, some are remodelers, some are developers.
+In relation to federal government contracting, the "prime" contractor is usually the organization which holds the government contract and other supply chain partners relate to the government via the prime contractor.
+In the US defense industry, industry consolidation since the 1990s has led to some contractors becoming "super" prime contractors: a UK government assessment of defence policy published in 2002 referred to Boeing, Lockheed Martin, Raytheon and Northrop Grumman as the best US examples.

 Licensing requirements

 Licensing requirements to work legally on construction projects vary from locale to locale.

 In the United States, there are no federal licensing requirements to become a general contractor, but most US states require general contractors to obtain a local license to operate.
 It is the states' responsibility to define these requirements: for example, in the state of California, the requirements are stated as follows:

 With a few exceptions, all businesses or individuals who work on any building, highway, road, parking facility, railroad, excavation, or other structure in California must be licensed by the California Contractors State License Board (CSLB) if the total cost of one or more contracts on the project is $500 or more.

 In every state that requires a license, a surety bond is required as part of the licensing process, with the exception of Louisiana, where bonding requirements may vary in different parishes.
-Not all states require General Contractor licenses - these include Vermont, New Hampshire and Maine, among others.
+Not all states require general contractor licenses - these include Vermont, New Hampshire and Maine, among others.